SwiftIsland/Playgrounds/README.md

+# This is an archived repo from our 2018 conference!
 # Creating an interactive readme in playgrounds
 Most of this tutorial is based on the WWDC talk [Getting the Most out of Playgrounds in Xcode](https://developer.apple.com/videos/play/wwdc2018/402/).
 So if you want to know more I recommend looking at it.